roar-net/roar-net-api-py/README.md

 ## Acknowledgments

-This specification is based upon work from COST Action [Randomised Optimisation Algorithms Research Network (ROAR-NET)](https://www.roar-net.eu/), CA22137, supported by COST (European Cooperation in Science and Technology).
+This project is based upon work from COST Action [Randomised Optimisation Algorithms Research Network (ROAR-NET)](https://www.roar-net.eu/), CA22137, supported by COST (European Cooperation in Science and Technology).